MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-azure-synapse-analytics-integration.md

 #### Propagate ACLs permissions to children objects.

 When granting ACLs permissions to folders that already contain child objects such as folder and files, you may need to use the option **Propagate Access Control Lists option.** This option enables propagation of ACLs from the parent folder to its child objects.
-It is important to understand that ACLs propagation is not easily reversable.
-You will need to evaluate case by case to ensure you are propagating the correct ACL permissions to the right user.
+It is important to understand that ACLs propagation is not easily reversible.
+You will need to evaluate case by case to ensure you are propagating the correct ACL permissions to the right security group.
 If you use this option at the container level, it will propagate the permissions from the container level to all sub-folders within the container.

 To propagate ACL permissions, right-click on the parent folder you desire to propagate the ACL permissions.
 This action will propagate permissions for all users to the existing child objects from the parent folder you are performing the action.